 The continued political chaos and uncertainty is likely to increase the potential for violence in the country.

-Separately, Ban Ki-moon, the UN secretary-general, has condemned Friday’s attack on the Sanaa mosques, urging all sides to “immediately cease all hostile actions and exercise maximum restraint”.
+Ban Ki-moon, the UN secretary-general, has condemned the attack on two mosques in Yemen’s capital, urging all sides to “immediately cease all hostile actions and exercise maximum restraint”.

 “All sides must abide by their stated commitments to resolve differences by peaceful means,” Ban said on Friday.

 Suicide bombs at #Yemen mosques kill ~130 people.
 Situation in country continues to be dire; urgency on political talks as vital as ever.

 — Samantha Power (@AmbPower44) March 20, 2015